laurarnichols/CrossSectionCalculations/SiVH3/GaNPaper/VASPandExport/README.md

   * Fewer phonon modes meant fewer first-order calculations
   * Limited by slow speed of current version of `Export` and `TME`
   * May or may not be okay to use smaller set of phonon modes and would be difficult to repeat
-  * I parallelized and optimed `TME` and `Export` so that we could use bigger supercells and all of the phonon modes
+  * I parallelized and optimized `TME` and `Export` so that we could use bigger supercells and all of the phonon modes
 * 4x4x4 supercell at gamma for all calculations
   * Finally got to cross section results, but there were huge gaps in the energy levels
   * Sok and Xiaoguang said that this was due to there no being enough k-points
-* 4x4x4 supercell at gamma for first-order (?) and 3x3x3 grid for zeroth-order
+* 4x4x4 supercell at gamma for first-order and 3x3x3 grid for zeroth-order
   * Xiaoguang suggested that we do a 3x3x3 grid and calculate the cross section for each k-point independently, then smear the final results to combine
   * Seems feasible for the zeroth-order, but I think it may take too long for the first-order
-  * Doing zeroth-order first, then going to estimate how long the first-order will take and try to think if there's a way to make it work for the first-order

 Guanzhi considered the 0/- transition.
 He originally considered the ground-state (neutral) defect in the relaxed positions of the neutral defect for all of the matrix elements (initial charge state/initial positions).
 Technically, because he considers the 0/- transition, his final state for the matrix element should be the negatively-charged defect in the neutral-defect-relaxed positions (final charge state/initial postions); however, Xiaoguang and Sok said that the wave functions probably would not change for the two charge states and that the choice is justified given that the excited-state calculations are so much more difficult to converge (they really aren't for Si, but may be in the future).
 He later came back and said something about using the final charge state, so he may have switched, but I am not sure.